stevehemingway/stevehemingway.github.io/content/pages/about.md

+---
 title: About
 date: 8 may 2020
-status: draft
+status: published
+---

+# About this blog

 I am Steve Hemingway.

-This is my stuff, which I have sort-of converted from Jekyll to Pelican.

-(this directory is supposed to hold static stuff)
+Thanks for taking the time to find me.

+I decided to make a few notes to myself, to keep track of what is going on in the markets mainly, but about anything else that comes into my head.